juju4/ansible-harden-systemd/README.md

 Enforce stricter settings for services/daemons using various systemd security options.
 This mostly focused on network services.

-Warning: Test to your context and adapt else it can break things.
+Warning: Test to your context and adapt else it can break things, especially more for cloud agents which can have very large functions.
+At minimum, service should start.

 ## Requirements & Dependencies